Difference between Inflation vs Interest Rates

 Conclusion

-The most common inflation rate is 2% and the target band is 1% to 3%.
-In countries like India which is on a path to higher growth, the inflation target is 4%.
-The reason the inflation target is not 0% is that variations around that rate would allow for negative inflation i.e. deflation, which is considered disruptive to the smooth functioning of an economy.
-Central Banks all over the world follow controlled inflation as the way forward for sustainable growth to the economy.
+The most common inflation rate is 2%, and the target band is 1% to 3%.
+In countries like India, which is on a path to higher growth, the inflation target is 4%.
+The inflation target is not 0% because variations around that rate would allow for negative inflation i.e. deflation, which is considered disruptive to the smooth functioning of an economy.
+Central Banks all over the world follow controlled inflation as the way forward for sustainable growth in the economy.

 Recommended Articles

-This has been a guide to the top differences of Inflation vs Interest Rates.
-Here we also discussed the Inflation vs Interest Rates key differences with infographics, comparison table.
+This has guided the top differences between Inflation vs Interest Rates.
+Here, we also discussed the Inflation vs Interest Rates key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –